MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 ### Set up Google Pay as an option in the checkout payment section

-This is for payment-only, non-express functionality (the checkout form will be filled out by the user and returning from the Google Pay payment page will only ready the checkout for payment by Google Pay- no Google account information will be used to overwrite the filled checkout details).
+You can set up Google Pay as an option in the checkout payment section for payment-only, non-express functionality.
+The checkout form will be filled out by the user and the Google Pay payment page will only ready the checkout for payment by Google Pay.
+No Google account information will be used to overwrite the filled out checkout details.

-To set up Google Pay as a normal payment option in the **Payment Method** section of the checkout page, follow these steps.
+> [!NOTE]

-1. In site builder, if using the Checkout fragment, follow the steps similar to the [payment module](../payment-module.md) article.
-This assumes a Checkout fragment has been created with included Pickup information, Shipping address, Delivery options, Contact information, Terms and Conditions (optional), and a section for Checkout elements.
-The module library checkout module ships with the **Checkout section container** having a text block for user notice instructions, the loyalty points, gift card, and payment modules.
+> The following procedure assumes that your site uses a checkout fragment configured with pickup information, shipping address, delivery options, contact information, optional terms and conditions, and a section for checkout elements.
+The default module library checkout module ships with a checkout section container with text block, loyalty points, gift card, and payment modules.
+For more information, see [Payment module](../payment-module.md).

+To set up Google Pay as a regular payment option in the **Payment Method** section of the checkout page, follow these steps.

+1. In site builder, go to **Fragments**, and then select your site's checkout fragment.
+1. Select **Edit**.
-1. While in **Edit** mode in the Checkout fragment, select the **Checkout section container** and click **Add module**.
+1. In the **Checkout information** slot, select the ellipsis (**...**), and then select **Add module**.
-1. Choose the **Payment** module from the Select modules dialogue and click **OK**.
+1. In the **Select modules** dialog box, select the **Payment** module, and then select **OK**.
-1. You can name this module for site builder user clarity by selecting the pencil in the Properties window next to the module's name reference, renaming the module (example: "Google Pay"), and selecting the check mark to save this update.
-The module will now appear in the tree view with this friendly name for future reference.
+1. In the **Payment** module's properties pane on the right, set the properties for the container module as follows:
+    1. **Heading**: Enter a heading to display for the express checkout section of your site (for example, "Google Pay").
-1. Change the value of the **Height of the iFrame** in the module properties panel to meet your desired design height in pixels (example: "75").
+    1. **Height of the iFrame**: Change the value to your preferred design height in pixels (for example, "75").
-1. Under **Supported tender types**, enter "GooglePay" to match the headquarters configuration for the Google Pay connector.
+    1. **Supported tender types**: Enter "GooglePay" to match the headquarters configuration for the Google Pay connector.
-1. Leave **Is primary payment** blank (this is typically checked for the Adyen checkout module).
+    1. **Is primary payment**: Leave blank (this is typically checked for the Adyen checkout module).
-1. The **Payment style override** isn't supported for the Google Pay configuration.
+    1. **Payment style override**: Not supported for the Google Pay configuration.
-1. Select the **Use connector id**.
-This property must be selected when using multiple payment connectors on the page (example: Adyen main, PayPal).
+    1. **Use connector id**.
+This property must be selected when using multiple payment connectors on the page.
-1. Position the module where desired with other payment modules by selecting the ellipsis ("**...**") next to the module in the module tree outline, and selecting either **Move up** or **Move down**.
+1. Position the module above or below other payment modules by selecting the ellipsis ("**...**") in the **Payment** slot and then selecting **Move up** or **Move down**.
 1. Select **Save** to save your changes.
 1. Select **Finish editing**, and then **Publish**.